smazzin/elevateheating/content/ductless-mini-split-installations.md

 - Labor costs are lower with min-split installations.
 - Mini-splits are quick to install and easy to manage.

-Reach out to us right away if you want a more energy-efficient way to heat and cool your home in the North Plains and surrounding Portland Oregon area.
+Reach out to us right away if you want a more energy-efficient way to heat and cool your home in the Beaverton and surrounding Portland Oregon area.